Access your pay & conditions

 Principals and assistant principals are a vital part of the AEU.
 Working together as a profession, we have already achieved great things, including:

-An historic single agreement covering all staff.
+single agreement of all school staff.

 These successes were not won easily.
 The collective strength of principals, teachers, and support staff is critical for improving the learning outcomes of all students and the working lives of all staff.